UPDATED! This post has been updated for 2018 to help you get the most out of Twitter Ads!

 Reaching the Right Audience

-The biggest mistake marketers make with PPC campaigns is going on gut instinct.
-You might know your product better than anyone else and you may well have some pretty kickass audience personae mapped out, but that doesn’t mean that you can implement your targeting without doing a little research first.
+The biggest mistake that marketers make with PPC campaigns is going on gut instinct.
+You might know your product better than anyone else and you may well have some pretty kickass audience personae mapped out, but that doesn’t mean you can implement your targeting without doing a little research first.

 The targeting parameters with Twitter Ads aren’t going to present anything you haven’t seen before.

 You've got all the usual options like location, gender, interests, and the like.